 VSFF’s 2024 Premiere Launch event will be on 31 May 2024 in Tasmania.

 Finalists will be announced by May 14, 2024.
-There will be ten finalists in total, with five selected from each category – Junior and Open.
-You will receive notification via both email and phone.
-All ten finalists will be provided with airfare to Tasmania, along with accommodation, for the Premiere screening launch event.
-On the night of the event, judges will determine the 1st, 2nd, and 3rd place winners in each category.
+There will be ten finalists chosen.
+They will receive notification via both email and phone.
+Finalists will be provided with airfare to Tasmania, along with accommodation, for the Premiere screening launch event.
+On the night of the event, judges will determine the winners in each category.

 The judging panel thoroughly evaluates all aspects of the filmmaking process such as themes, storytelling, creativity, character development, cinematography, editing, sound design.
 We are an inclusive festival and we encourage budding and aspiring filmmakers to submit entries.